 What size Instant Pot do I need?

 You will need 6 quart or 8 quart Instant Pot.
-Silicone mold will not fit into a 3 quart pressure cooker, although some readers have mentioned that they now sell a size for 3 quart.
+Silicone mold will not fit into a 3 quart pressure cooker although some readers have mentioned that they now sell a mold for 3 quart pressure cooker.

 Can I make a double batch?